richiebthomas/blog/_pages/about.md

 **Tools & Platforms:** Docker, AWS, GitHub Actions, Firebase, PYNQ
 **Approach:** Agile, TDD, Microservices, Clean Architecture

----

-## Projects That Represent Me

-Some of the projects I’ve enjoyed working on:

-- **Investment Platform (MERN Stack)** – Built during a 24-hour hackathon.
-Supports portfolio tracking and auto-trading with real-time WebSockets.
-- **Learning Management System** – A Flutter app with Firebase backend for managing content and assessments.

-You can explore more on my [GitHub](https://github.com/richiebthomas).

----

 ## Why I Built This Blog